Karl Roy: Music career

-Roy began his career in the early 1990s as lead singer of the alternative group Advent Call, but did not become well known to the general public until after founding another rock band, P.O.T. in 1994, when the group had hits with "Yugyugan Na" ("Time to shake"), "Panaginip", "Overload" and "Have a Piece of This".
+Roy began his career in 1990, when he replaced Reujen Lista as lead vocalist of the alternative group Advent Call; but he did not become well known to the general public until after founding another rock band, P.O.T. in 1994, especially when the group had hits with "Yugyugan Na" ("Time to shake"), "Panaginip", "Overload" and "Have a Piece of This".
 Roy was one of the most influential Filipino artists of his time.
 "Yugyugan Na" was a cover of the song by the band The Advisors.
 P.O.T. ended up going on an indefinite hiatus in 2000, but later reformed in 2004.
 The group, however, officially disbanded in 2005.
 Two years prior, he formed a new group named Kapatid together with Nathan Azarcon (bass), J-Hoon Balbuena (drums), Ira Cruz (guitar) and Chico Molina (guitar).
 With Kapatid, he released the albums Kapatid (2003) and Luha (2006).
 Roy's rock image made him a crowd favorite.
 He was also popularly known for his eccentric behavior while performing on stage.
 In September 2007, shortly after returning home from the recording of a TV commercial for San Miguel's Red Horse Beer, Roy suffered a stroke, paralyzing the right side of his body.
 He recovered, however, and rejoined Kapatid.